NHL Network Showcase: History

 In the 2018–19 NHL season, the NHL established the European Game of the Week, under which it would schedule weekend afternoon games intended for primetime broadcasts by the NHL's European media partners.
 The first of these games was the NHL Global Series game in Gothenburg, Sweden, on October 6, 2018.

 For the shortened 2020–21 NHL season, NHL Network–which until then, primarily aired NHL games simulcast from regional sports networks and Canadian broadcasters–announced that it would introduce its first original NHL telecasts, known as the NHL Network Showcase.
-The network scheduled an inaugural slate of 16 games beginning on February 6, 2021, all of which drawn from the European Game of the Week package.
+Modelled after the MLB Network Showcase on sister network MLB Network, it scheduled an inaugural slate of 16 games beginning on February 6, 2021, all of which drawn from the European Game of the Week package.
 The first game was originally intended to be between the New Jersey Devils and New York Rangers.
 As multiple Devils games were postponed due to COVID-19 protocol, it was replaced by a game between the Colorado Avalanche and the St. Louis Blues.

 The package returned for the 2021–22 NHL season, expanding to 25 games throughout the season.